learn-co-curriculum/react-hooks-state/README.md

 ## useState

+All of the state for your application is held in React's internal code.
+Whenever you have a component that needs to work with state, you must first tell React to create some state for component.

-In order to work with these special **state variables** in our components, we must first import a function from React called `useState`.
+To do this, we must first import a function from React called `useState`.
 This special function is a **React Hook** that will let us "hook into" React's internal state inside of our function component.

 ```js
 import React, { useState } from "react";